Quantipy/quantipy/docs/API/sites/release_notes/01_latest.rst

-Merging all new results into one, the ``join()`` method concatenates vertically and relabels the x-axis to separate all variable results by their matching metadata ``text`` that has has also been applied while creating the regular set of ``Chain`` items.
+Merging all new results into one, the ``join()`` method concatenates vertically and relabels the x-axis to separate all variable results by their matching metadata ``text`` that has also been applied while creating the regular set of ``Chain`` items.
 The new summary can then also be inserted back into its originating ``ChainManager`` with ``insert()`` if desired.